How to cook Christmas: Stuffing and gravy made easy

 There are two schools of thought around turkey stuffing.
 Does it go into the cavity of the bird, where it soaks up delicious juices?
 Or it is better cooked in a pan in the oven, acquiring a crisp, toasty top as it does so?

-Best do both I say, that way you just might have enough to go round with the leftovers dinner.
+Best do both I say, that way you just might have enough to go round with the leftovers dinner, and the sandwiches too.

 A simple herb stuffing is made by softening chopped onion in lots of butter over a low heat, and mixing this with copious amounts of chopped fresh parsley, and sage to taste, along with handfuls of white breadcrumbs.
 The rind of half a lemon brings a touch of freshness, and add salt and pepper generously.